Daniel Isn't Real: Plot

-As a child, shy and troubled Luke witnesses the aftermath of a mass shooting at a neighborhood coffee shop.
-He meets another boy among the onlookers at the scene: cool and confident Daniel, who invites him to play and quickly becomes his friend.
-Although adults such as Luke's mother, Claire (Mary Stuart Masterson), cannot see Daniel, he appears physically real to Luke.
-The boys become close playmates, and their connection helps Luke cope with his parents' divorce.
+As a child, Luke witnesses the aftermath of a mass shooting at a neighborhood coffee shop.
+He meets another boy among the onlookers at the scene: Daniel, who invites him to play and quickly becomes his friend.
+Although others cannot see Daniel, he appears physically real to Luke.
+The boys become close playmates.

-Their friendship comes to an abrupt end when Daniel convinces Luke that blending an entire bottle of Claire's psychiatric medication into a smoothie will give her superpowers.
-Instead, it results in a near-fatal poisoning.
-Claire convinces Luke to send Daniel away by symbolically locking him in her mother's old dollhouse.
+Their friendship comes to an end when Daniel tricks Luke into blending an entire bottle of Claire's psychiatric medication into a smoothie, poisoning her.
+Claire makes Luke send Daniel away by symbolically locking him in her mother's old dollhouse.

-Years later, the college-aged Luke (Miles Robbins) is paralyzed by anxiety over his future, his social life and his responsibility to his mother, who struggles with paranoid delusions and a hatred of her own reflection.
-He confides to his therapist, Dr. Cornelius Braun (Chukwudi Iwuji), that he is afraid he will eventually become just like her.
+Years later, college-aged Luke struggles with his social life and his responsibility to his mother, who copes with mental illness.
+He confides to his therapist, Dr. Cornelius Braun, that he is afraid he will eventually become just like her.
 One night, while sleeping at his childhood home, Luke unlocks the dollhouse.

-Daniel (Patrick Schwarzenegger) reappears as an adult.
-His influence initially appears benign as he helps Luke thwart Claire's suicide attempt, succeed in school, and begin a romance with an artist named Cassie (Sasha Lane).
-However, he quickly starts exhibiting aggressive behavior, becoming enraged when Luke doesn't obey him.
-When Luke won't have sex with a psychology student named Sophie (Hannah Marks) on a date, Daniel forcibly takes over his body, has rough sex with Sophie and attacks Luke's roommate.
-Luke is banned from campus as a result and begins to question his own sanity, believing he may have schizophrenia.
+Daniel reappears as an adult.
+He helps Luke thwart a suicide attempt by Claire, succeed in school, and begin a romance with an artist named Cassie.
+However, he begins exhibiting aggressive behavior and anger when Luke doesn't obey him.
+When Luke won't have sex with a psychology student named Sophie on a date, Daniel takes over his body and has sex with Sophie; afterward, he becomes angry and attacks Luke's roommate.
+Luke begins to question his sanity, believing he may have schizophrenia.
 He attempts to banish Daniel back to the dollhouse but is unsuccessful.